vicha-w/thai-lotto-archive/README.md

 # thai-lotto-archive
-Archive of winning Thai lotto numbers since 2012.
-All data are sourced from kapook.com and sanook.com.
+Archive of winning Thai lottery numbers since 2007.
+All data are sourced from kapook.com, sanook.com, and other sources.

 ## File structure
 Each file in `lottonumbers` directory consist of winning numbers from each lotto drawing days, shown in a file name.
-The first line is a URL of website as a source for winning numbers data on the corresponding day.
-One string precedes each line from the second line onwards, which labels other numbers on the line to each corresponding prize as follows:
+The first line is a URL of website as a source for winning numbers data on the corresponding day. *On some lottery drawing days, data can not be properly scraped from either kapook.com or sanook.com, so they are recorded by hand from other sources.* One string precedes each line from the second line onwards, which labels other numbers on the line to each corresponding prize as follows:

 * `FIRST`: 1st prize, 1 number
 * *(Prior to 1 September 2013)* `THREE`: Prize matching last 3 digits, 4 numbers